Vacant Land Low Doc

 Why not check out our competitive low doc interest rates?

-- The majority of non-conforming lenders will not accept vacant land as a security.
-This means if it can be extremely difficult to purchase vacant land if you have a bad credit history.
+The majority of non-conforming lenders will not accept vacant land as a security.
+This means it can be extremely difficult to purchase vacant land if you have a bad credit history.

-- The non-conforming lenders that do accept vacant land will, however, not accept construction as an acceptable purpose.
+The non-conforming lenders that do accept vacant land will not, however, accept construction as a low doc loan purpose.
 You will need to refinance when you decide to build.

 How do I apply for a vacant land low doc loan?